 - At the top right in Chrome, click the three dots > Settings.

-- Under Reset and cleanup, click Reset settings to their original defaults > Reset Settings.
+- Select Reset settings on the left, and then click Restore settings to their original defaults on the right.

 - Relaunch Chrome and test.
 If the problem still exists, try Solution 4, below.